 - Provide dispute processes, in cases of escalation or dissatisfaction

-Unlike the vendors listed above, we have defined our SLAs to include both, and to cover a wide variety of issues – not just the crucial ones.
-Plus, when we say resolution, we don’t mean we’ll resolve the issue by sending you a How-To guide; we will work hard to solve the problem for you.
+Unlike the vendors listed above, we have defined our SLAs to include both, and to cover a wide variety of issues – not just the critical ones.
+Plus, when we say resolution, we don’t mean we’ll resolve the issue by sending you a how-to guide; we will work hard to solve the problem for you.
 We may require some input on your part, but we would never just leave you to your own devices.

 Upfront and honest

 Hitting over 98% of our SLA targets is a key performance indicator, set by the Support Revolution Board of Directors.
-We scrupulously measure and deliver our high-quality service; with the results to prove it.
+We scrupulously measure and deliver our high quality service with the results to prove it.
 Our 2019 SLA delivery looks like this:

-The Support Revolution resolution
+Support Revolution resolutions